robstave/angular2-training/session-four/page1.md

 ## FormControl and FormGroup

-Two of the main objects you will work with are the FormControl and the FormGroup.
+Two of the main objects you will work with are the _FormControl_ and the _FormGroup_.
 These are used to manage the data and handle its values, states and validity.
 Think of it as the form interface or form model.
 We did mention that there was a template form and a reactive form, but in both cases, the form Control and form group is used.